kuahyeow/kuahyeow-hugo/content/posts/beyond-code.md

 +++

 A developer came to me with a great piece of code to automate something.
-Clearly they have put a good amount of thought about the amount of times this thing has been done manually and has done the important of codifying it enough such that it can be run by a computer.
+Clearly they have put a good amount of thought about the amount of times this thing has been done manually and has done the important work of codifying it enough such that it can be run by a computer.

 We both asked the question "What's next ?"